bautzon/Agents/samples/basic/copilotstudio-client/dotnet/README.md

 The Copilot client will use a named `HttpClient` retrieved from the `IHttpClientFactory` as `mcs` injected in DI.
 This client needs to be configured with a `DelegatingHandler` to apply a valid Entra ID Token.
 In this sample using MSAL.

+### 📊 Authentication & Message Flow Diagrams

+For a detailed visual explanation of the authentication and message exchange process, see the **[Authentication Flow Documentation](./AUTHENTICATION_FLOW.md)** which includes comprehensive Mermaid diagrams showing:

+- **Architecture Overview**: Components and their relationships
+- **Authentication Sequence**: Step-by-step token acquisition process
+- **Message Exchange Flow**: How messages are sent and received
+- **Configuration Flow**: Decision trees for authentication modes
+- **Network Traffic Overview**: HTTPS endpoints and data flow

+## Running the Application

 Type following to run

 cd "c:\Users\bau\Agents\Agents\samples\basic\copilotstudio-client\dotnet"